HMS Llewellyn (1913): Construction and career

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a lower-cost peacetime level, with the number of ships and personnel reduced.
 Llewellyn was initially placed in reserve at Portsmouth alongside fifty other destroyers.
-The destroyer was subsequently offered for sale to the Finnish Navy but the purchase was halted by the provisions of the Washington Naval Treaty which denied the sale of superfluous warships by the signatories and instead required the excess destroyers scrapped.
-In consequence, on 18 March 1922, the vessel was decommissioned, sold to J. Smith of Poole and broken up.
+The destroyer was subsequently offered for sale to the Finnish Navy but the purchase was halted by the provisions of the Washington Naval Treaty which banned the sale of superfluous warships by the signatories and instead required them to be scrapped.
+In consequence, on 18 March 1922, the vessel was decommissioned, sold to J. Smith of Poole, and broken up.